alejandro5042/Run-IrcBot/README.md

 {
     "cpuinfo"
     {
         # Run the `cpuinfo` command.
-By default, it's output is our output :)
+By default, its output is our output :)
         cpuinfo
     }
     "cpudata"